hackmods/autoXOA/README.md

 ### For Xen Server 6.X

-This branch is developed to work with Xen Server 6.X, developed on Xen Server 6.5.
+This branch is developed to work with Xen Ochestra 4 for Xen Server 6.X, developed on Xen Server 6.5.
 As version 7 of Xenserver has launched, future developes may break compatibility.
 Thus the creation of this branch.

 ## Purpose

-The AutoXOA project installs and configures [Xen Orchestra](https://xen-orchestra.com/#!/) from source.
+The AutoXOA project installs and configures [Xen Orchestra](https://xen-orchestra.com/#!/) V4 from their legacy branch source.
 The purpose is to automate the procedure for developer environments and home lab use.

 ![AutoXOA Install Menu](https://raw.githubusercontent.com/hackmods/autoXOA/master/images/InstallMenu.png)